miamtech/mealz-documentation/docs/web_ssr/styling.md

 </style>
 ```

-> The only thing you need to keep in mind is that your override must be read by the DOM **after** our CSS so it overrides correctly.
+> The only thing you need to keep in mind is that your override must either be read by the DOM **after** our CSS or have more precision to override it correctly.